timster/peewee-moves/USAGE.md

 The kwargs are passed to the field as they would be if you were defining the field on the model itself.

+The migrator.execute_sql allows for writing direct SQL if you need to.
+There's nothing stopping you from writing something specific to your database engine using this method.

 And remember, the migration files are just Python!
 So you can import and run other Python code if needed.